BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 ### CALL WINDS

 **DURATION: INSTANT**

-*Summoning the winds of nature, the caster forces their foes away from their allies with a strong gale that is capable of knocking enemies to the ground.*

 This power targets one enemy model within range.
 The target is blown D6" directly away from the caster in a straight line.
 If the model comes into contact with another model or terrain such as an Obstacle like a hedge, house or large rock, then it will stop 1" away from it.
 In either case the target model is knocked Prone.
 If the target is in combat, the effect is the same as described above, but every other model in the combat is also knocked Prone.